-Whereas coagulase causes blood to clot, enzymes called kinases have the opposite effect by triggering the conversion of plasminogen to plasmin, which promotes digestion of fibrin clots.
-By digesting a clot, kinases allow pathogens trapped in the clot to escape and spread, thus worsening the infection.
+Whereas coagulase causes blood to clot, kinases have the opposite effect by triggering the conversion of plasminogen to plasmin, which promotes digestion of fibrin clots.
+By digesting a clot, kinases allow pathogens trapped in the clot to escape and spread to worsenthe infection.
 Examples of kinases include staphylokinases produced by S. aureus and streptokinases produced by Streptococcus pyogenes.

 In this exercise, production of coagulase by S. aureus will be evaluated using rabbit plasma.
-Formation of a clot by coagulase-producing bacteria is observed after 18-24 hours of incubation at 37°C (Figure 8.4).
+Formation of a clot by coagulase-producing bacteria is observed after 18-24 hours of incubation at 37°C (Figure 1).

-Figure 8.4: Clot formation in rabbit plasma from production of coagulase by Staphylococcus aureus (top); other species of Staphylococcus are coagulase negative (bottom).
+Figure 1: Clot formation in rabbit plasma from production of coagulase by Staphylococcus aureus (top); other species of Staphylococcus are coagulase negative (bottom).